ARM-software/armnn/samples/ObjectDetection/Readme.md

 1. Initialisation
     1. Reading from Video Source
     2. Preparing Labels and Model Specific Functions
-2. Creating a Network
+2. Creating a Network (two modes are available)
+    a.
+Armnn C++ API mode:
         1. Creating Parser and Importing Graph
-    3. Optimizing Graph for Compute Device
+        2. Optimizing Graph for Compute Device
-    4. Creating Input and Output Binding Information
+        3. Creating Input and Output Binding Information
+    b. using Tflite and delegate file mode:
+        1. Building a Model and creating Interpreter
+        2. Creating Arm NN delegate file
+        3. Registering the Arm NN delegate file to the Interpreter
 3. Object detection pipeline
     1. Pre-processing the Captured Frame
     2. Making Input and Output Tensors